 Students have the ability to have an alternate first name and pronouns to appear in Canvas.
-Contact Admissions & Records (Links to an external site.) to request a change to your preferred first name and pronoun.
+Contact Admissions & Records to request a change to your preferred first name and pronoun.
 Your Preferred Name will only be listed in Canvas.
 This does not change your legal name in our records.
-See the Student Information Update form (Links to an external site.).
+See the Student Information Update form.